ovh/docs/pages/web_cloud/web_hosting/sql_create_database/guide.en-us.md

 ## Requirements

-- A [OVHcloud web hosting plan](https://www.ovhcloud.com/en/web-hosting/) that includes at least one database.
+- You have an [OVHcloud web hosting plan](https://www.ovhcloud.com/en/web-hosting/) that includes at least one database.
-- You need to have a database available to “create” from the databases included in your Web Hosting plan.
+- You have a database available for creation from the databases included in your web hosting plan.
 If required, you can add [Start SQL](https://www.ovhcloud.com/en/web-hosting/options/start-sql/) databases to your web hosting plan.
-- Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) with the [necessary permissions](/pages/account_and_service_management/account_information/managing_contacts) to manage your web hosting plan
+- You have access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we) with the [necessary permissions](/pages/account_and_service_management/account_information/managing_contacts) to manage your web hosting plan.

 ## Instructions